IDEXX Veterinary Radiation Safety Center

 Why does radiation safety matter?

 The smallest amount of radiation exposure can pose a health risk to the whole practice.
 Veterinary technicians may be particularly at risk, as they typically capture x-ray images.
-X-rays still scatter in all directions, even when an animal is sedated and/or positioning devices are used.1
+X-rays scatter in all directions, even when an animal is sedated and/or positioning devices are used.1

 3 in 4 veterinary technicians are women of childbearing age3